 Exchange is when contracts are signed and both sides receive a signed copy.
 After exchange of contracts, the parties are contractually obliged to complete on a day agreed between them in the contract.

 Completion is the day when the transaction is finalised, and the owners are given the keys to their new house.
-Find out more about what takes place on the day of completion.
+Find out more about what happens on completion day.

 What is the normal delay between exchange and completion?

 After exchange, there is normally a couple of weeks until completion, but the interval could be for months.
 These considerable delays might occur if: